Click on the photos above to see enlarged versions.

 1/350 Scale Hood by Nick Dogger

-This is without doubt, the best rendition of Trumpeter's 1/350 scale Hood we've yet seen.
+This is without doubt, one of the best rendition of Trumpeter's 1/350 scale Hood we've yet seen.
 Using detailed guidance (to include this website), Nick took great pains to detail the model.
 He did a great deal of scractchbuilding (ship's boats and numerous other details) plus heavily overhauled multiple sections of the model (vents, funnels, armour plating, windows and portholes, etc.).
 He used photoetch sets from multiple companies and paint from White Ensign Models.
 The result is this most excellent depiction of Hood as sunk in May 1941.
 Click on the photos above to see enlarged versions.
 You can learn even more about this model build by visiting the excellent Model Warships website.

 1/350 Scale Hood by Alberto Virtuani